 Having long been a relatively small part of the long-contested territories along the Franco-German linguistic border, Saarland first gained specific economic and strategic importance in the nineteenth century due to the wealth of its coal deposits and the heavy industrialization that grew as a result.
 Saarland was first established as a distinct political entity in 1920 after World War I as the Territory of the Saar Basin, which was occupied and governed by France under a League of Nations mandate.

 Saarland was returned to Nazi Germany in the 1935 Saar status referendum.
-Following World War II, the French military administration in Allied-occupied Germany organized the territory as the Saar Protectorate on 16 February 1946.
+Following World War II in Europe, the territory was occupied by France then became the Saar Protectorate on 17 December 1947.
 After the 1955 Saar Statute referendum, it joined the Federal Republic of Germany as a state on 1 January 1957.
 Saarland used its own currency, the Saar franc, and postage stamps issued specially for the territory until 1959.

-The Saarland (German: [ˈzaːɐ̯lant] (listen), Luxembourgish: [ˈzaːlɑnt]; French: Sarre [saʁ]) is a state of Germany in the south west of the country.
-With...
+Saarland (German: [ˈzaːʁ̞lant] , Luxembourgish: [ˈzaːlɑnt]; French: Sarre [saʁ]) is a state of Germany in the southwest of the country.
+With an area of...

 The Saarlandlied ("The Saarland Tune") was the national anthem of the Saar Protectorate from 1947 to 1957.
 After World War II, the Saarland was an autonomous...